 Clinical Trial Manager

-Anna’s background is in Medical Microbiology where she worked in clinical trials via a central laboratory; processing samples for a very large trial looking at antibiotic resistance in respiratory infections.
-She left her lab days behind her to work for Sanofi-Aventis and then Roche, as a Clinical Research Associate.
+Anna’s background is in medical microbiology.
+She worked for Sanofi-Aventis and then Roche as a Clinical Research Associate.
 When the Clinical Research Networks expanded, she joined the Kent & Medway CLRN as their Industry Manager, looking after their portfolio of commercial trials.
-Anna then moved to work at Addenbrooke's Hospital mainly supporting Neurosciences research.
-She spent some time embedded in the Neurosurgery department, and then did a lot of work in paediatric epilepsy and Parkinson's Disease.
-Since joining the NHSBT Clinical Trials Unit in November last year, Anna has been working on PlaNeT-2.
+Anna moved on to work at Addenbrooke's Hospital in neurosciences research, working in paediatric epilepsy and Parkinson's disease.
+Anna joined CTU in November 2017, initially working on PLANET2 and is now managing SONAR.

 Tel: 07392 139868

-Heather is a registered sick children’s & general nurse with over 30 years experience in paediatric nursing at; Great Ormond Street Hospital, London, Queens Medical Centre, Nottingham and Addenbrooke’s Hospital, Cambridge.
-Heather has worked as a research nurse/trial coordinator in clinical research in the Haematology Department, University of Cambridge from 2002 , moving to the Clinical Trials Unit of NHSBT in 2006 to work on various non-commercial trials.
-More recently Heather has been working as the trial manager for several feasibility studies; REDDS, REAL and RePAST.
-These are studies in transfusion threshold strategies and patient quality of life in Myelodysplastic Syndromes and Acute Myeloid Leukaemia.
+Heather is a registered sick children’s and general nurse with over 30 years experience in paediatric nursing at Great Ormond Street, Queens Medical Centre and Addenbrooke’s hospitals.
+She worked for the University of Cambridge in the haematology department before moving to CTU in 2006.
+More recently Heather has been working as Trial Manager on feasibility studies in transfusion threshold strategies and patient quality of life in myelodysplastic syndromes and acute myeloid leukaemia; REDDS, REAL and REPAST.